IrinaNorro/IrinaNorro/README.md

 # About me

 ## Hard skills
-  Currently concentrating on learninf UiPath and Python.
+  Currently concentrating on learning UiPath and Python.

 ## Soft skills